softlayer/githubio_source/content/reference/services/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getEncryptionAttributes.md

 ## Overview
-This method returns an array of encryption values
+This method returns an array of encryption values, or empty array if none are found

 ### Parameters
 |Name | Type | Description |